 Pet Diagnostic Tools in Old Chatham, NY

 Whether it’s the result of a fall or the possibility of pregnancy, there are many instances in which diagnostic imaging is required in veterinary medicine.
-Our pet diagnostic services include in-house lab testing, radiography (X-rays) and ultrasound, all of which allow for a painless, non-invasive internal examination of pets.
-In many cases, these services are used together to obtain the most accurate diagnosis.
-Because these services are available in-house, we can obtain diagnoses faster, which means your pet can receive treatment faster.
+Our pet diagnostic services include in-house lab testing, radiography (X-rays), and ultrasound, all of which allow for a painless, non-invasive internal examination of pets.
+These services are often used together to obtain the most accurate diagnosis.
+Because these services are available in-house, we can get diagnoses faster, so your pet can receive treatment more quickly.

-In-House Laboratory Testing at Wood Hill Veterinary Clinc
+In-House Laboratory Testing at Wood Hill Veterinary Clinic

-Our animal hospital possesses state-of-the-art diagnostic testing capabilities that allow us to assess blood cell count, liver and kidney function, electrolyte levels and more.
-Tests we can perform in-house include CBC (complete blood count), blood chemistry panel, blood glucose, urinalysis (helps us check for urinary tract infections and other issues) and 4DX, which helps us check for heartworm, Lyme disease, ehrlichia and anaplasmosis.
+Our animal hospital possesses state-of-the-art diagnostic testing capabilities that allow us to assess blood cell count, liver and kidney function, electrolyte levels, and more.
+Tests we can perform in-house include CBC (complete blood count), blood chemistry panel, blood glucose, urinalysis (helps us check for urinary tract infections and other issues), and 4DX, which allows us to check for heartworm, Lyme disease, Ehrlichia, and anaplasmosis.
 We can also perform the T4 to identify thyroid problems.
-In certain cases, we may need to perform more than one test on a pet to make the best diagnosis for their condition.
+In some instances, we may need to perform more than one test on a pet to diagnose their condition best.

 Just as with human X-rays, pet X-rays allow for an internal examination of the bones and almost any organ in the body, including the heart, lungs, and abdominal organs.
-They can also be used to evaluate the size, position, and shape of certain organs, which is beneficial in the diagnosis of liver, kidney, and heart disease.
-We use state-of-the-art, digital X-ray equipment to produce clearer images using a very small amount of radiation, making it safe even for pregnant pets.
+They can also be used to evaluate the size, position, and shape of certain organs, which is beneficial in diagnosing liver, kidney, and heart disease.
+We use state-of-the-art, digital X-ray equipment to produce clearer images using minimal radiation, making it safe even for pregnant pets.
 These images can then be reviewed and interpreted by a board-certified radiologist by request.
 An X-ray can reveal a variety of conditions in a pet, including:

 • Fractures/broken bones